armoniax/amax.whitepaper/amax.whitepaper-en.md

 2. When there are vicious nodes trying to sabotage the network, the activities can be discovered and even corrected as long as the total number of bad actors is below 1/3 of the total set of validators;
 3. Those mining nodes can be replaced by standby nodes when off-duty.

-Armonia has invented a new consensus algorithm which is named as Armonia DPOS or short as APOS for `AMC` chain, the mother chain and the other child chains can adopt their own consensus algorithm to secure their network.
+Armonia has invented a new consensus algorithm, named as Armonia DPOS, or short for APOS, for `AMC` chain, the mother chain and the other child chains can adopt their own consensus algorithm to protect their network.

-The constructs of APOS is as follows:
+The construction of APOS is as follows:
 1. All network nodes that run `AMC` node software can participate in block production for both main and vice blocks that form `AMC` main and backup chain(s);
 2. Those nodes that are elected through a non-stop voting process and ranked top `21` in the list become the mainnode and the rest `10,000` nodes are the backup nodes;
 3. The voting process requires the candidate nodes to stake a certain amount of `AMAX` tokens in order to receive votes from the Armonia community;